lyj0309/content/files/en-us/learn/forms/html5_input_types/index.md

 One problem with sliders is that they don't offer any kind of visual feedback as to what the current value is.
 This is why we've included an {{htmlelement("output")}} element to contain the current value.
 You could display an input value or the output of a calculation inside any element, but `<output>` is special — like `<label>` — and it can take a `for` attribute that allows you to associate it with the element or elements that the output value came from.

-To actually display the current value, and update it as it changed, you must use JavaScript, but this is relatively easy to do:
+To actually display the current value, and update it as it changes, you must use JavaScript, which can be accomplished with a few statements:

 ```js
 const price = document.querySelector("#price");